 - Why we use them.
 Strong human safety data over multiple years, clear prescribing framework, and meaningful effect on metabolic disease.
 We prescribe brand-name FDA-approved products dispensed by licensed pharmacies.

 - Emerging data.
-Neuroprotective effects and possible cognitive benefits are being actively studied.
+Neuroprotective effects and possible cognitive benefits are being actively studied, and we cover where that stands in GLP-1s and your brain.
 We follow the evidence rather than the marketing.

 Sermorelin